SimeonDee/saved-contacts-extractor-and-finder-doyin/README.md

 I obviously would not want to borrow a friend's mobile phone and bombard his/her contacts with my own contacts, especially when all the efforts would only be just finding a few contacts.

 So, I wrote this program, hoping that it would be useful to someone else somewhere, facing the same or similar ordeal.

+## Note
+Please *'star'* this project if you find it useful to you.
+That way i feel encouraged to do more.
+Thanks.